Tagetes patula: Etymology

 The Latin specific epithet patula means 'with a spreading habit'.

-Distribution and habitat

-The species is native to Mexico and Guatemala with several naturalised populations in many other countries.

 Cultivation

 This plant is valued for its velvet-textured, brightly coloured blooms in shades of yellow, orange and russet in summer.
 It is shorter, and has a more spreading habit, than its relative the Mexican marigold (Tagetes erecta).
 It is therefore more suitable as an edging plant in the open border.

 Moreau et al 2006 attempted to protect Solanum tuberosum (potato) against Leptinotarsa decemlineata (potato beetle) by intercropping with T. patula but instead found it acting as an attractant, resulting in greater infestation and lower yields.
 (They also found the same for another purported repellent, Armoracia rusticana.)

 Tagetes patula is frost intolerant, given a Royal Horticultural Society hardiness rating of H2, capable of surviving temperatures of 1–5 C but killed by freezing temperatures.
 They are grown by gardeners in moderately fertile, but well-drained soil in full sun with evenly moist conditions.